1 Day Eating Okonomiyaki in Osaka

 Brunch - Cafe Conce

 Once you’ve had enough deer interactions for the morning, head to Cafe Conce for a delicious Western breakfast—which may be the only one you have in Japan!
-As one of the last days of our trip through the country, we were deeply craving bread at this point and identified this cozy mountain-style cafe as a location where we could not only watch the deer from the window, but also where we could enjoy tastes of home from items on their menu by ordering items like a salmon lox sandwich, iced caramel latte, and weekend citron cake.
+As it was one of the last days of our trip through the country, we were deeply craving bread at this point and identified this cozy mountain-style café as a location where we could not only watch the deer from the window, but also where we could enjoy tastes of home by ordering items like a salmon lox sandwich, iced caramel latte, and weekend citron cake.
 Does this order make me sound incredibly basic—yes, but after eating fish for breakfast for days on end we needed a break!
-If you’re in the same boat this is the perfect spot for you, and as an added benefit you’ll be able to lounge in comfy couch-like chairs while listening to the top pop hits at the time play over the speakers.
-You’ll find this establishment directly next to Ogai’s Gate in a plaza of other shops and restaurants serving the area.
-If you’re coming directly from the train station, head straight down Omiya-dori street towards the park, taking a left after passing the east wing of the Nara National Museum.
+If you’re in the same boat this is the perfect spot for you, and as an added benefit you’ll be able to lounge in comfy couch-like chairs while listening to top pop hits play over the speakers.

 Osaka Castle